hot-glue-for-rails/hot-glue/README.md

 For more information see [Example 6 in the Tutorial](https://school.jfbcodes.com/8188)

 You can also define methods on your model that have the same name as the button with `_able?` at the end.
+(Prior to v0.6.20, these methods expected names with `able?` but no underscore.)

 The button will be display as disabled if the method returns false.